Baseband-processor/Air-Legacy/README.md

 * minimal

-the difference stands in the _libnl_ and its dependencies, which won't be installed using the _minimal_ installer.
+the difference stands in the Air::Pcap library, _libnl_ and its related dependencies, which won't be installed using the _minimal_ installer.

 _The suggested installation remains the **minimal** for now, is highly suggested to install requirements automatically with your distro package-manager._